cloudinary-devs/cld-video-quickstart/README.md

 To run the script:

 1. Clone this repo.
-1. Open a terminal in the `cld-vidoe-quickstart` folder.
+1. Open a terminal in the `cld-video-quickstart` folder.
 1. Set your Cloudinary API Environment variable:
    ```
    export CLOUDINARY_URL=cloudinary://<api_key>:<api_secret>@<cloud_name>